<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KVC3WS8" height="0" width="0" style="display:none;visibility:hidden">

 2. Focus on segmenting your supporter list.

-Data segmentation is one of the most important best practices for any nonprofit.
-Simply put, it entails using your data to target your communications to specific audiences.
-For nonprofit volunteer programs, refining your communication in this way is the key to keeping your supporters engaged without wasting their time.
+Simply put, data segmentation involves using your data to target your communications to specific audiences.
+For nonprofit volunteer programs, refining your communication in this way is the key to keeping your supporters engaged.

-Data segmentation is also where the usefulness of your integrated database or CRM really kicks in.
+Data segmentation is also where the usefulness of your integrated data warehouse or CRM really kicks in.

-Whichever solution you choose, your CRM is particularly important for developing strategies for your volunteer program.
-Engaging with volunteers generates a lot of data, all of which can be recorded, sorted and used to continually refine your strategies.
-Consider these data points:
+Whichever solution you use, your CRM is particularly important for developing communication and engagement strategies for your volunteer program.
+Interacting with volunteers generates a lot of data, all of which can be recorded, sorted, and used to continually refine your strategies.

 • Location

-• History of engagement with your volunteer program
+• History of involvement with your volunteer program

 • Employment and corporate philanthropy affiliations